 Mariah Riddick, MLS(ASCP)

-Mariah Long Riddick, MLS(ASCP), is a certified Medical Laboratory Scientist specializing in immunohematology and complex transfusion medicine.
-Currently working at a reference laboratory in Norfolk, Virginia, she resolves some of the most challenging blood bank cases, applying her expertise to ensure safe and precise transfusions.
+Mariah Long Riddick, MLS(ASCP), is a certified Medical Laboratory Scientist specializing in immunohematology and transfusion medicine.
+Currently working at a reference laboratory in Norfolk, Virginia, she is part of a team that resolves some of the most challenging blood bank cases for local hospitals and patients needing special blood products, applying her expertise to ensure safe and precise transfusions.
 With nearly nine years of experience in clinical laboratory science, Mariah has developed a deep understanding of both the technical and analytical aspects of laboratory work, combining her love of problem-solving with a commitment to patient care.
-Growing up in rural northeastern North Carolina, Mariah’s interest in healthcare was shaped by firsthand experiences with limited access to medical services in her community.
+Growing up in rural northeastern North Carolina, local opportunities for college education was limited especially for individuals coming from lower income backgrounds, yet she utilized the local community college as a start to pursuing her dreams.
 She began her academic journey at College of the Albemarle, earning an Associate of Science in Medical Laboratory Technology in 2017, and later completed a bridge program at Northern Michigan University, graduating with a Bachelor of Applied Science in Clinical Laboratory Science in 2021.
 Along the way, she excelled as a clinical chemistry supervisor, trained numerous colleagues, and cultivated a passion for mentoring and education within the field.
 Throughout her career, Mariah has focused on advancing her skills and specializing in her areas of interest.
 Her dedication to immunohematology and clinical chemistry reflects her love for solving complex laboratory puzzles, while her professional philosophy emphasizes integrity, transparency, and kindness.
 Beyond her technical expertise, she is committed to fostering the next generation of laboratory professionals, guiding them through hands-on training and encouraging curiosity, resilience, and excellence in laboratory medicine.

 • Medical Laboratory Scientist